Humiliation…Will it Ever End?

 It’s maddening…frustrating…heartbreaking.
 It’s also a way of life for many who have teens.
 The best way to trudge through it is to strap in, hang on tight and remember that it will pass.
 The following excerpts are true accounts of good, bad and hilarious moments from parents of teens.
 Enjoy!

 “What the #### are you giving my mom dirty looks for!
-Mom, don’t let that #### be giving you dirty looks!”
+Mom, don’t let that #### give you dirty looks!”

 Scenario: Picking up teen from school early.